fortinmike/Regexer/README.md

 ## Implementation Details

-- As you most probably know, there is a non-negligible cost to regex compilation.
-Regexer keeps compiled regexes around to prevent unnecessary re-compilation for subsequent uses of the same regex pattern and options.
 - Regexer caches and indexes compiled regexes by a hash of their pattern and options, so multiple regexes using the same pattern with different options will not clash.

 ## Installation